Books About Authors & Writers

 Book Summary

-Writers & Lovers is a classic coming-of-age book about the struggle of a 31-year-old drowning in debt in 1997.
+Writers & Lovers is a classic coming-of-age book about the struggle of a 31-year-old in debt.
 She works as a waitress to pay the bills while trying not to give up her bigger dream of writing a novel.
-Her commitment to writing was one of our favorite aspects of the story.

-We thought it was the perfect mix of literary fiction and reality TV as the book follows the main character through every aspect of her daily life.
+The book is a mix of literary fiction and reality TV as it follows the main character through every aspect of her daily life as she struggles to find her way as an adult.

-After initially reading so many reviews from people who found this book boring, we went in skeptical, but we both fell in love with Writers and Lovers.
-And our readers who chose it for the In Case You Missed It Challenge enjoyed it as well.
-We specifically recommend this book for fans of the movie Reality Bites!
+After reading so many reviews from people who found this book boring, we went in skeptical, but we both fell in love with Writers & Lovers.
+Specifically, we think fans of the movie Reality Bites will enjoy this book!

 Book Summary